howerj/libforth/libforth.md

 This will read the input stream until encountering a ')' character, it is used for comments.

-* 'list'        ( address-1 address-2 -- )
+* 'lister'        ( address-1 address-2 -- )

-Given two memory address, address-2 being the larger address, print out the contents of memory between those two addresses.
+Given two memory address, address-2 being the larger address, print out the contents of memory between those two addresses, inclusively.

 * 'allot'       ( amount -- )